nightwatchjs/nightwatch/README.md

 ```

 ### Run tests
-The tests for Nightwatch are written using [Mocha](http://mochajs.org/) exports interface but they can also be run with Nightwatch itself.
+The tests for Nightwatch are written using [Mocha](http://mochajs.org/) exports interface so they can also be run with Nightwatch itself.

 To run the unit tests using mocha, do: